jaypatel-24/twitter-backend/README.md

-# Moo - A twitter clone
+# twitter-backend : A twitter clone

 Backend Api for Moo using Nest Framework (Node + TypeScript + PostgreSQL)